Self Incrimination - Law Dictionary Search Results

 declaration

-or may subject that person to liability compare admission, confession, self-incrimination NOTE: A declaration against interest is an exception to the
+person's own interests (as pecuniary or property interests) or may subject that person to liability compare admission, confession, self-incrimination NOTE: A declaration against interest is an exception to the hearsay rule.
+A statement that is offered to

 confession

-of a crime) compare admission declaration against interest at declaration, self-incrimination NOTE: Courts differ on how a confession establishes the accused's
+acknowledging the party's guilt (as by admitting commission of a crime) compare admission declaration against interest at declaration, self-incrimination NOTE: Courts differ on how a confession establishes the accused's guilt; for example, in some jurisdictions the confession

 exculpatory no doctrine

-This doctrine is based on the Fifth Amendment protection against self-incrimination, and is often used as a defense to a charge
+in response to a federal investigator's question NOTE: This doctrine is based on the Fifth Amendment protection against self-incrimination, and is often used as a defense to a charge of knowingly making a false statement.
+The doctrine

 - ‹ Prev